Akua Beach Rules

 - Riding under the influence of drugs and alcohol is strictly prohibited.

 - Riders must have an Akua wrist band indicating they have signed a Release of Liability (RoL).
 Everyone must sign a RoL prior to use.
 Anyone under 18 years old must have a parent or legal guardian sign the form.
+CLICK HERE to download a copy of the Release of Liability to sign before your visit.

 - Loose articles of any kind are strictly prohibited, including jewelry and hats.